segcore/yar/README.md

 # yar

-Typesafe, single-implementation, zero-copy dynamic arrays in C without crazy macros.
+Convenient, typesafe, single-implementation, zero-copy dynamic arrays in C without crazy macros.

 Suitable as a single-header library, just copy [yar.h](yar.h) into your project and use it. `#define YAR_IMPLEMENTATION` in one C file of the project before